Tiger Experience Prospect Camp

 Barton is a 2007 graduate of Memphis and was on staff as an undergraduate assistant coach during Memphis’ 2007 NCAA Regional season.
 He also spent five seasons as an assistant coach and recruiting coordinator at UL-Monroe (2008-13).
 He and his wife, Robin, have one son, Cooper.

-A Brusly, La., native and former player under Riser at Southeastern Louisiana who started 115 games from 2019-23, Manola comes to Memphis after a playing career in which he was a four-year team captain.
+A Brusly, Louisiana, native and former player under head coach Matt Riser at Southeastern Louisiana, Manola joined the Memphis staff prior to the 2024 season after a playing career in which he was a four-year team captain.
 He was a member of the 2022 Southland Conference Tournament Championship team that also made an appearance in the 2022 NCAA Auburn Regional.

-Manola spent the previous three summers coaching high school summer baseball at Brusly High School in Louisiana.
+Before coming to Memphis, Manola spent three summers coaching high school summer baseball at Brusly High School in Louisiana.
 During his time coaching at Brusly, Manola coached a pair of athletes who went on to sign and play college baseball.

 Additionally, Manola was a six-time member of the Southland Conference Commissioner’s Honor Roll during his time in Hammond as a student-athlete.
 He served as the SAAC President at SLU from 2021-23 and led multiple community service projects and group fundraisers.